How to Make and Store All Your Thanksgiving Pies Ahead of Time

 Making your Thanksgiving pies ahead of time can be a lifesaver when it’s crunch time in the moments leading up to the holiday dinner, but there’s a right and a wrong way to do it.
+Whether you’re making an apple pie or pumpkin pie, there’s a few things you can do to ensure they’re as delicious as possible on Thanksgiving day.
 Here’s exactly what you need to know to prep and store your holidays pie in advance.

-- Pie plates: Freeze the pie in a metal or ceramic pie dish, as both can go straight from the freezer to the oven if needed.
+- Freeze the pie in a metal or ceramic pie dish: Both can go straight from the freezer to the oven if needed.
 Avoid glass or Pyrex dishes, as they can be prone to shattering from the temperature difference of reheating.

-- Wrapping: Be sure to wrap the pie tightly in a few layers of plastic wrap and then place it either in a large resealable bag or wrap it in aluminum foil to be absolutely certain it won’t get a touch of freezer burn.
+- Wrap the pie tightly: Be sure to wrap the pie in a few layers of plastic wrap and then place it either in a large resealable bag or wrap it in aluminum foil to be absolutely certain it won’t get a touch of freezer burn.

 - Unbaked pies: To bake an unbaked fruit pie, remove all wrappings and bake at whatever temperature the recipe calls for.
 You’ll need to tack on an extra 20 to 45 minutes to the baking time since it’s frozen.